 Research communities use data standards for efficient data exchange and reuse within Australia and internationally.
-By using common approaches to share information, others understand data as it was meant to be understood, without first needing to reformat the data.
+By using common approaches to share information, other people can understand data as it was meant to be understood, without first needing to reformat the data.

-ARDC recommends reuse of existing community-endorsed data standards.
-If you are developing a data model from scratch, check if those that already exist will meet your needs, and get in touch with a maintainer if you want to help with development.
+The ARDC recommends reuse of existing community-endorsed data standards.
+If you are developing a data model from scratch, check if there are standards that already exist that will meet your needs.

 If you are using a generic spreadsheet to capture tabular data, consider using controlled terminology within cells, with a reference to the terminology source included in the column header.
 Similarly, if you are using a non-standard data format, reference the software that can be run to transform it into a community-endorsed data standard.

-If you want to find community-endorsed data standards search for sources of information representing high levels of expertise and formal processes.
+If you want to find community-endorsed data standards, search for sources of information representing high levels of expertise and formal processes.
 Well established facilities, research centres, and professional associations reflect community endorsed data standards.
-Also directories of standards help in searching across domains.
+Directories of standards also help in searching across domains.
 Some examples of community-endorsed data standards are below.

 Receive tailored updates on latest digital research news, events, resources, career opportunities and more.